Living in Moseley

 Is Moseley a good place to live?

-What schools are in Moseley?
+What are the schools in Moseley like?

-What is the transport like in Moseley?
+What is the average house price in Moseley?

 Where does this data come from?